MD2B Connect Physician ID # 98

 Hours: Monday - Friday 9 AM to 5 PM

-What you will do: You will be under the supervision of a pathologist who is board certified in Anatomic and Clinical Pathology as well as Cytopathology.
+What you will do: Please note that this is not a shadowing observership.
+You will be actively involved with the preceptor.
+You will be under the supervision of a pathologist who is board certified in Anatomic and Clinical Pathology as well as Cytopathology.
 You will spend time with her as well as other members of her pathology group.
 Among the specialists you will learn from include pathologists with expertise in GI, breast, lung, and GU pathology.

 This is a highly structured rotation during which you will observe grossing, frozen sections, FNA, and other procedures.
 You will have opportunities to study slides from their slide collection and library.
 You will also study the cases that are grossed the previous day and review the cases with the pathologists.
 To further enhance your learning, you will be given unknown cases to study and analyze.